How to Offload WordPress Media to AWS S3

 Why you should offload media to an external service:

 Media files (image, video and audio files) are often quite large in size and can quickly use up your storage quota.
 Additionally, if your site is heavily using this type of media, it could become difficult to manage your available disk storage space optimally.
-The solution in such situations is to offload media storage to an external service like an AWS S3 bucket using a plugin such as WP Offload Media Lite.
-This plugin automatically copies all media i.e. images, videos, documents, and any other media added to your site through the WordPress media uploader to Amazon S3.
+The easiest solution in such situations is to offload media storage to an external service like an AWS S3 bucket using a plugin like WP Offload Media Lite, Media Cloud, or Offload Media – Cloud Storage.
+There are also other plugins which offer the ability to connect to AWS (and other cloud providers) which you can find by searching.

 Selecting an AWS access type.Review the AWS user settings to make sure they're correct.

-5. After the user is successfully created, you will see a screen with the Access Key ID and the Secret Access Key.
-You will need to download these as .csv and save them somewhere safe.
-You can now close this.
+7. 7.
+After the user is successfully created, you will see a screen with the Access Key ID and the Secret Access Key.
+Download these as .csv and save them somewhere safe.

 You have successfully added a new user.